JaySym-ai/kalamuth/docs/BATTLE_SYSTEM.md

 - Calculates damage and health updates
 - Handles victory conditions (submission, knockout, death)
 - Saves all logs to database for replay

+**Note:** Only the user who starts the battle can use this endpoint.
+If the match is already in progress, the client will automatically fall back to the watch endpoint.

+#### `GET /api/combat/match/[matchId]/watch`
+Allows spectators to view an ongoing or completed fight.

+**Query Parameters:**
+- `locale` - Language for narration (en/fr)

+**Response:** Server-Sent Events stream
+- `type: "log"` - Combat action log entry (existing logs sent first, then new ones via polling)
+- `type: "complete"` - Battle finished
+- `type: "error"` - Error occurred

+**Features:**
+- Validates user is a participant in the match
+- Sends all existing logs from the database
+- Polls for new logs every 1 second
+- Works for both ongoing and completed fights
+- Allows multiple spectators to watch simultaneously
+- Automatically closes when match is completed

 #### `GET /api/combat/match/[matchId]/config`
 Retrieves combat configuration for a match.